jordanofoster/ntu-obsidian-notes/COMP20111 - Dist Network Arch. & Op. Sys/Topic 7 - Distributed Computing & Challenges.md

 ## Programming Considerations

-Programming distributed systems requires us to consider the aforementioned challenges, whether they are
+Programming distributed systems requires us to consider the aforementioned challenges, whether they are tightly or loosely coupled.
+Consideration must be additionally taken for:

+- Changes in programming style - no longer sequential, parallel processing must be considered.
+- Communication - Need to go beyond networking protocols, and consider methods for inter-processor communication and messaging systems.
+- Memory - What strategies are present for dividing the addressable space between multiple nodes.
+- Scheduling/Concurrency/Synchronisation - Parallel programming on multiple computers, each with potentially multi-processor and multi-core configuration.
+- Load balancing, and distributing workloads evenly between resources.
+- Middleware, with functionality to offer an even environment for applications to run.

+These considerations will be revisited in detail in future topics.

 - Scalability
 - Failure Handling